 Pros: This is an engaging read, written by a wonderful writer who has extensive knowledge of Bible times and Jewish traditions.
 Angela Hunt is a Christian author of more than 150 works.
 I like it that the disciples are portrayed as real people with questions and that several of them are shown to likely got married.
 The Q&A section at the back helped to explain some of her assumptions and to separate fiction from facts.

 Cons: It was difficult for me to empathize with Tasmin’s main goal of bringing her brother home so that they can live together as twin siblings without ever getting married.
 Tasmin seems unbelievably counterculture in her freedom to travel, speak, and make choices, yet the novel misses the opportunity to move women out of traditional roles and speak to the freedom Jesus brought for women.
-The book uses some Hebrew language and terms and I do not know the meaning of those.
+The book uses some Hebrew language and terms that were unknown and had no meaning to me.